core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

       Uri-Path: light
       Uri-Query: foo=bar
 ~~~~~~~~~~~
-{: #fig-gname-auth-example title="Example of application group name in URI authority"}
+{: #fig-gname-auth-example title="Example of application group name defined by the URI authority"}

-## Group Naming using the URI Host Subcomponent # {#sec-examples-app-group-naming-host}

-{{fig-gname-host-example}} provides an example where the URI host subcomponent of the URI authority component is used for naming application groups.
+{{fig-gname-host-example}} provides an example where the URI host subcomponent of the URI authority component is used for encoding the name of the application group.
+Specifically, the first label of the DNS name is used.

 ~~~~~~~~~~~

-   Application group name: grp.example
+   Application group name: grp42

-   Group URI: coap://grp.example:5685/light?foo=bar
+   Group URI: coap://grp42.example:5685/light?foo=bar

    CoAP group request
       Header: GET (T=NON, Code=0.01, MID=0x7d41)
-      Uri-Host: grp.example
+      Uri-Host: grp42.example
       Uri-Path: light
       Uri-Query: foo=bar
 ~~~~~~~~~~~
-{: #fig-gname-host-example title="Example of application group name in URI host"}
+{: #fig-gname-host-example title="Example of application group name encoded in URI host"}

-## Group Naming using the URI Port Subcomponent # {#sec-examples-app-group-naming-port}

 {{fig-gname-port-example}} provides an example where the URI port subcomponent of the URI authority component is used for naming application groups.
+It uses a UDP port from the dynamic port range.
+Multiple application groups could be defined this way, each represented by a number and associated port in the dynamic port range.

 ~~~~~~~~~~~

-   Application group name: grp1, as inferable from port number 5685
+   Application group name: 55685

-   Group URI: coap://grp.example:5685/light?foo=bar
+   Group URI: coap://grp.example:55685/light?foo=bar

    CoAP group request
       Header: GET(T=NON, Code=0.01, MID=0x7d41)